scipy/scipy/doc/source/dev/toolchain.rst

 SciPy is compatible with several versions of Python.
 When dropping support for older Python versions, SciPy takes guidance from NEP 29 [10]_.
-Python 2.7 support was dropped for SciPy releases numbered 1.3 and above but is still available in release 1.2.x, which is a long-term support release [1]_, [2]_.
+Python 2.7 support was dropped starting from SciPy 1.3.

 ================  =======================================================================
  Date             Pythons supported